MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 >If you already have a Common Data Service environment (for example, an instance in your company's Dynamics 365 tenant), you can skip to [Change maximum upload file size](#upload).

 ### Set up a trial environment on the default instance

-Note that the default instance does not provide backup and restore capabilities.
-If you need these capabilities, you need to buy a license and set up a production environment as described in the next procedure.

 1. Go to the [Power Platform Admin center](https://admin.powerplatform.microsoft.com/environments) and sign in with the admin user credentials (where the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] licenses are assigned).